Aliases for MTM1 Gene

 MTM1 (Myotubularin 1) is a Protein Coding gene.
-Diseases associated with MTM1 include myotubular myopathy, x-linked and myopathy.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein tyrosine phosphatase activity and phosphoprotein phosphatase activity.
+Diseases associated with MTM1 include Myopathy, Centronuclear, X-Linked and Respiratory System Disease.
+Among its related pathways are Glycerophospholipid biosynthesis and superpathway of inositol phosphate compounds.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and phosphatidylinositol binding.
 An important paralog of this gene is MTMR2.

 Lipid phosphatase which dephosphorylates phosphatidylinositol 3-monophosphate (PI3P) and phosphatidylinositol 3,5-bisphosphate (PI(3,5)P2) (PubMed:11001925, PubMed:10900271, PubMed:12646134, PubMed:14722070).
 Has also been shown to dephosphorylate phosphotyrosine- and phosphoserine-containing peptides (PubMed:9537414).
 Negatively regulates EGFR degradation through regulation of EGFR trafficking from the late endosome to the lysosome (PubMed:14722070).
 Plays a role in vacuolar formation and morphology.
 Regulates desmin intermediate filament assembly and architecture (PubMed:21135508).
 Plays a role in mitochondrial morphology and positioning (PubMed:21135508).
 Required for skeletal muscle maintenance but not for myogenesis (PubMed:21135508).
 In skeletal muscles, stabilizes MTMR12 protein levels (PubMed:23818870).